prysmaticlabs/documentation/website/docs/monitoring/checking-status.md

 <MultidimensionalContentControlsPartial />

 ## Status checklist

+Use the following checklist to check the status of your nodes and validators.
+As you complete tasks, inputs will display where you can paste your logs.
+You can then generate a **troubleshooting report** and paste it on [Discord](https://discord.gg/prysmaticlabs) if you need support:

 import StatusChecklistPartial from '@site/docs/monitoring/partials/_status-checklist-partial.md';

 <StatusChecklistPartial />

 </div>

 <br />

 If you see unexpected output, refer to [Troubleshooting Prysm](../troubleshooting/issues-errors.md).
 Feel free to reach out to us on our [Discord](https://discord.gg/prysmaticlabs) for support.

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';